Which of the following sets of accounts is typically found on an ... | Study Prep in Pearson+

 1

-Step 1: Understand the purpose of the income statement.
-The income statement reports a company's financial performance over a specific period, focusing on revenues and expenses to determine net income or loss.
+Understand the purpose of an income statement: it reports a company's financial performance over a specific period, focusing on revenues, expenses, gains, and losses to determine net income or loss.

-Step 2: Identify the types of accounts typically included on the income statement.
-These are accounts that measure inflows and outflows related to operations, such as Revenues (e.g., Sales Revenue) and Expenses (e.g., Cost of Goods Sold, Salaries Expense).
+Identify the types of accounts typically found on an income statement: these include revenues (sales, service income), expenses (cost of goods sold, operating expenses), gains (profit from asset sales), and losses (losses from asset disposals or other events).

-Step 3: Recognize that assets, liabilities, and stockholders' equity accounts (e.g., Cash, Accounts Payable, Common Stock) are part of the balance sheet, not the income statement.
+Recognize that assets, liabilities, and shareholders' equity accounts are part of the balance sheet, which shows the financial position at a point in time, not performance over a period.

-Step 4: Note that owner withdrawals (like Dividends) and contributed capital accounts (like Additional Paid-in Capital) relate to equity transactions and are reported in the statement of retained earnings or equity, not the income statement.
+Note that cash flows from operating, investing, and financing activities are reported on the statement of cash flows, which details cash inflows and outflows, not income or expenses.

-Step 5: Understand that operating, investing, and financing cash flow accounts are reported in the statement of cash flows, which is separate from the income statement.
+Understand that common stock, additional paid-in capital, and retained earnings are components of shareholders' equity on the balance sheet, not income statement accounts.

 Watch next